-(4) Represents three development projects, consisting of a 143-bed SNF in Kentucky, a 78-unit ALF/MC located in Oregon and a 110-unit ILF/ALF/MC in Wisconsin.
+(4) Represents two development projects, consisting of a 78-unit ALF/MC located in Oregon and a 90-bed SNF located in Missouri.

 (5) Includes three parcels of land held-for-use and one behavioral health care hospital.

 Owned properties are leased pursuant to non-cancelable operating leases generally with an initial term of 10 to 15 years.
 Many of the leases contain renewal options.
 The leases provide for fixed minimum base rent during the initial and renewal periods.
 The majority of our leases contain provisions for specified annual increases over the rents of the prior year and that increase is generally computed in one of four ways depending on specific provisions of each lease: